makrai/notes/jagrova19-lm-surpris-fantasy-slav.md

       or they are simply surprising because they are used rarely
     * nL readers’ opinions about what does and what does not make sense in context can differ and that they do\
-      not always agree with the surprisal scores determined with LMs.
+      not always agree with the surprisal scores determined with LMs
 * orthographically distant words with low surprisal scores,\
   surprisal influences readers' performance only to a point until there are other linguistic features that can have a more powerful influence on\
   (eg initial letter, neighbourhood density)
   * Knowing how strong the role of context is in these stimuli allows us to\
     draw conclusions about the role of other influencing factors and their domi
 * Regarding encoding, our findings suggest that\
   the UID hypothesis does not hold for the translations given by the\
   respondents in the three stimulus sentences:\